Java Foundation Classes (JFC)

 Swing includes a wide range of components, from basic controls like buttons and checkboxes to more complex components like tables and trees.
 Each Swing component is a JavaBean, which means it follows a specific design pattern that includes properties, events, and a default no-argument constructor.

+Swing also supports custom components, allowing developers to create unique GUI elements tailored to their specific needs.
 Swing also includes a powerful model-view-controller (MVC) architecture.
 This architecture separates the data (the model) from the user interface (the view) and the logic that connects the two (the controller).
 This separation makes it easier to manage complex applications and promotes code reuse.

 Java 2D